jkninja238/huckberry-frontend/README.md

 * Style should be pixel perfect (use web tools inspector for help on finding Font Size and Colors).
 * Should function the same as it does on https://huckberry.com/
-* Remember the DRY principles when structuring your code.
+* Remember the DRY principle when structuring your code.
 * Your Header Navigation should be able to receive more data (in the same format provided) and easily display it.
 * Please note the different layouts of the Clothing dropdown vs. the Journal dropdown.